-A devolution deal has been agreed between Government and Newcastle, North Tyneside and Northumberland councils.
+A devolution deal was agreed between Government and Newcastle, North Tyneside and Northumberland councils.

-This is known as a ‘minded to approve’ deal and that means it has to go through a statutory process before our devolved powers are handed over.
+It was known as a ‘minded to approve’ deal and that means it had to go through a statutory process before our devolved powers are handed over.
+Read more here.

-Newcastle, North Tyneside and Northumberland councils will begin a governance review.
-This review is required by law and must show how the deal and proposed governance changes meet a number of statutory tests.
+Newcastle, North Tyneside and Northumberland councils carried out a governance review.
+The review is required by law and must show how the deal and proposed governance changes meet a number of statutory tests.
 It is, essentially, the economic argument for change.

-The review will look at the impact of the changes proposed in the devolution deal for Newcastle, North Tyneside and Northumberland councils to leave the existing North East Combined Authority (NECA) and set up a new North of Tyne Combined Authority.
-It will also look at how the deal will impact economically on the council areas of South Tyneside, Sunderland, Gateshead and County Durham.
+The review looked at the impact of the changes proposed in the devolution deal for Newcastle, North Tyneside and Northumberland councils to leave the existing North East Combined Authority (NECA) and set up a new North of Tyne Combined Authority.
+It also looked at how the deal will impact economically on the council areas of South Tyneside, Sunderland, Gateshead and County Durham.
 Read the governance review here.

-Newcastle, North Tyneside and Northumberland councils.
-If the councils are satisfied that the statutory tests are met, the councils will decide to consult on the proposals.
+Newcastle, North Tyneside and Northumberland councils considered the governance review.
+The councils were satisfied that the statutory tests were met so agreed to progress to a consultation on the proposals.

-A consultation is launched to gather the views of the public, and a range of other organisations and key stakeholders in the region, on the governance review.
+A six-week consultation was held to gather the views of the public, organisations and key stakeholders in the region on the governance review.
 Read a summary of the consultation feedback here.

-The views gathered in the consultation will be analysed and submitted to the Secretary of State for Communities and Local Government.
+The views gathered in the consultation were analysed and submitted to the Secretary of State for Communities and Local Government.

 - create the North of Tyne Combined Authority;